Asteroid Software

 CWAstEph Asteroid App by Mark Pottenger

-Windows-based software for asteroid calculation only.
+Windows-based software for asteroid calculation only (making it also more affordable for asteroid work).

 You can create PDF files directly for the output with a choice of one column section (shown here in a partial view), ideal for adding text-box notes, such as aspects or definitions, next to the asteroid; or two column sections.
-Searchable PDFs require you to opt for the letter notation for the signs (“Ar” for Aries, etc) rather than the sign glyphs.

-A partial PDF page of the CWAstEph Asteroid App
+Portion of a PDF page of the CWAstEph Asteroid App

 list in a Longitudinal (Zodiac) sort